INDEPENDENT MOLD ASSESSMENT · TDLR ACO1245

 Common Questions About Hiring a Mold Inspector

-Mold Testing Houston charges a flat $550 for a residential mold inspection, including lab samples and the written report.
-There are no surprise add-ons, and no upsell to remediation, since we do not perform it.
+Mold Testing Houston charges a flat $550 for a standard inspection, including the on-site visit, accredited lab analysis, and the written report.
+Mold remediation protocols are $750 flat.

 READY TO BOOK?